 In SSD the scope of improvement is not matured yet, manufacturers are bringing advanced technologies and efficient manufacturing techniques every day to improve the life and performance of their drive.

 SSD Endurance MTBF (Reliability):

 Mean Time Between Failures (MTBF) is the manufacturer’s estimate of total running hours of product shipped divided by the number of failed units.
-An long MTBF is always useful indication but no guarantee that the product can last that long.
-The reliability for SSDs falls in the range of couple of million hours.
+Long MTBF is always useful indication but no guarantee that the product can last that long.
+The reliability for SSDs falls in the range of a couple of million hours.
 If you are not familiar to tweak your SSD, please check the Tools to Tweak SSD and Recover Performance Back on Your Laptop

 SSD TRIM Support:

 TRIM support help to keep SSD’s performance same all the time by cleaning the deleted files.
 This process of performing background garbage collection reduces latency and improves drive performance.
-Most of the modern Windows and MAC OS, the SSD TRIM will take care by OS itself.
+Most of the modern Windows and MAC OS, the SSD TRIM will take care of OS itself.
 But SSD for old OS like Windows XP, you have to buy a disk that provides TRIM feature built in with SSD.

 Error Correction Code (ECC):

 Error detection and correction codes are used in SSDs to protect the data from corruption.
 If you have any choice to pick what you want in terms of ECC, always go with SSD with ECC.

 Related How to set News Feed on your MAC Screen Saver